Solomon equations for qubit and two-level systems: Insights into non-Poissonian quantum jumps: Special solutions

 \section{Special solutions}

 In the following, we will derive a few more exact solutions for the Pick function.
 We begin with the Lorentzian distribution as defined in \eref{eq_rates_lorenzian_h}.
-Note, in the case of $2 bc \in \mathbb{Z}$ the cross relaxation rates are not distinct from each other and the Pick function is not directly applicable.
-In this case the irrelevant eigenvalues given by the degenerate cross relaxation rates have to be treated beforehand.
-The analysis is then very similar to the one shown in the following, which is valid for $2 bc \notin \mathbb{Z}$.
+Note, in the case of $2 bc \in \mathbb{Z}$ the cross-relaxation rates are not distinct from each other and the Pick function is not directly applicable.
+In this case, the irrelevant eigenvalues given by the degenerate cross-relaxation rates have to be treated beforehand.
+The analysis is then very similar to that shown in the following, which is valid for $2 bc \notin \mathbb{Z}$.
 The Pick function can be rewritten as

 Moving from the first to the second line requires $z > 1$, which becomes valid for $\lambda \gtrsim \lambda_{0}$.
-Unfortunately, when taking the derivative, the divergent terms can not be removed simultaneously, except for the symmetric cases $bc \in \{0, 1 / 4, 1 / 2\}$.
+Unfortunately, when taking the derivative, the divergent terms cannot be removed simultaneously, except for the symmetric cases $bc \in \{0, 1 / 4, 1 / 2\}$.
 For instance, for $bc = 1 / 4$ we obtain

 and